vFf0621/FastCarRacing-v0/README.md

 -Throttle is incentivized more than brake.

--State has been changed to a 96 x 96 tensor representing the grayscale image of the car's surrounding.
+-State has been changed to a 96 x 96 Torch Tensor representing the grayscale image of the car's surrounding.

 ## Installation